Not Thick Enough?

 Many clients want the thickest lashes possible and some artists are willing to give that to them while taking their money and not taking into consideration their lash health.

 It's important to understand as a client why some artists refuse to put on thick diameter lashes.
-I've had clients come in and tell me, "well I've been getting these and the ones you put on aren't thick enough" or "my friend has thicker lashes".
-Well that friend may have more lashes than you or naturally thicker, longer lashes and can support them, so results are going to vary with everyone because we all have different sets of lashes, amount, length and thickness.
+I've had clients come in and tell me, "well I've been getting these and the ones you put on aren't thick enough" or "my friend has thicker (or fuller) lashes".
+Well that friend may have more lashes than you or naturally thicker, longer lashes and can support them, so results are going to vary with everyone because we all have different lashes by amount, length and diameters.
 For clients that have had thicker, it could be you were going to an artist that trained with thicker lashes and doesn't understand how to choose for each client and just uses the same ones on everyone.
+It could be, that is their style to use thicker lashes, regardless of the client's natural lashes and it could be that they are just going to bend to anyone's will and do what is asked rather than what is ethical.

 If you have sparse lashes, you can opt for a hybrid, volume or mega volume set which uses volume fans to create more volume than you may have naturally.
 Volume is the best choice for anyone wanting a full, dense look.